Learn how to transfer an active Cloudflare domain to another Cloudflare account.

 Transfer your domain

-For example, if you register the domain, myzone.com using email@example.com and lose access to that email account.
-You will need to create a new Cloudflare account using your new email address, firstname.lastname@example.org and add myzone.com to the new account.
+For example, if you register the domain, myzone.com using firstname.lastname@example.org and lose access to that email account, you will need to create a new Cloudflare account using a new email address, email@example.com, and add myzone.com to the new account.

 The domain transfer process depends on your DNS settings.
 If Cloudflare is your authoritative DNS provider, i.e., your domain nameservers point to Cloudflare, you must: